Lao Shu Dian Hong (Old Tree Yunnan)

 The practice of making this tea began by accident.
-In one spring in recent years, some mushroom gatherers were out in the forest when they discovered that the tea trees had already produced young growth.
+During one spring in recent years, some mushroom gatherers were out in the forest when they discovered that the tea trees had already produced young growth.
 They picked these young leaves and continued on their mushrooming trip.
 Days later, when they had returned home with what they had gathered, they discovered that the young tea leaves had browned with oxidation.
 Rather than discard the leaves, they drew from the local expertise in black tea making and got help to produce a fully oxidized (black) tea from these leaves.
 The result was unlike any other black tea available and instantly gained the attention of tea lovers.

 Since 1939, Dian Hong or Yunnan Black Tea has been produced largely as an export product.
 In contrast to this, the Lao Shu Dian Hong, because of its special origins and outstanding floral character, has now become very popular in the Chinese domestic market, which traditionally favors green tea.